kaliber5/ember-cli-yadda-opinionated/README.md

 * The model name will be camelCased.
 * Property names and values are used as-is.
-* If a value starts with `@`, it is treated as a relationship id.
-The key will be camelCased and used to look up a related record and associated with the new record.
+* Relationships will be automatically recognized by inspecting property types on the corresponding Mirage model.

+    Values must be ids, without quotes, prefixed with `@`, e. g. `@1` or `@foo`.

     For a to-many relationship, use plural key and delimit ids with commas.
 This way you can populate one-to-one and one-to-many relationships (from the one side).

     Alternatively, you can use Mirage's default behavior and pass ids, e. g. `{"comment_ids": [1, 2]}`.

+    For polymorphic relationships, you can optionally provide a type of each related record next to the id in parens: `@1(User), @2(Bot)`.
+You can also provide the default type in the key, e. g. `"authors(User)": "@1, @3)`.
+Both approaches can be mixed, the per-id type has priority.
+If the type is provided neither in key nor in id, then the base type of the polymorphic relationship will be used to create the related record.

 Signature: `Given there(?: is a|'s a| are|'re) (?:(\\d+) )?records? of type (\\w+)(?: with)?(?: traits? (.+?))?(?: and)?(?: propert(?:y|ies) ({.+?}))?`